Learn how to make the BEST Roasted Garlic Hummus. This recipe is so easy and delicious … the perfect healthy snack for garlic lovers!

 What to Serve with Hummus

-You can serve this recipe almost anything, but here are some of my favorite ideas:
+You can serve this delicious dip almost anything, but here are some of my favorite ideas:

 - Pita – Hummus and pita bread just goes together!
 I especially love this dip with my Homemade Pita Chips.